Real-life application of Artificial Intelligence for ECG analysis

 Afterwards, the Cardiologs’ classification network evaluates the delineated ECG map to detect abnormalities in the signal.
 The classification network predicts probabilities for the presence of each main type of abnormality in ECG strips.
 What’s special with our classification algorithm is that we use a single model to predict the presence or absence of all labels simultaneously and interpret the entire ECG rhythm³.
 This enables the model to take into account the dependence between pathologies.

 The Cardiologs® classification network is built on a specific type of DNN, called convolutional neural network, which all together contains about 4 M parameters.
-The predicted diagnosis for a strip is composed of all abnormality labels with probability higher than 0.5.
 In the end, from this predicted diagnosis, a binary outcome is calculated according to what is being studied, for instance: is atrial fibrillation (Afib) present or not in this episode?

 The final post-processing step is to reconcile and aggregate the information from all of those analyzed strips and to provide the user with a comprehensive overview of the signal.